artberri/web/content/blog/2025-10-27-time-zone-change-break-apps/index.md

 Each language/runtime might handle this differently, if I remember correctly `.NET` uses Linux `tzdata` or Windows registry time zones; in that case, keeping your OS up to date should be enough.

-The key point here is that you need to know how your tools handle `tzdata` and be prepared for these kind of changes, especially if the timezone change affects a significant number of your users.
+**The key point here is that you need to know how your tools handle `tzdata` and be prepared for these kind of changes**, especially if the timezone change affects a significant number of your users.

 ##  Distributed Systems and APIs